MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 #### consent_delegate_impl.cpp

 When the SDK requires consent, the `GetUserConsent` method is called *by the SDK*, and the URL passed in as a parameter.
-In the sample below, the user is notified that the SDK will connect to that provided URL, then returns `Consent::AcceptAlways`.
-This isn't a great example as the user wasn't presented with a real choice.
+In the example below, the user is notified that the SDK will connect to that provided URL, then returns `Consent::AcceptAlways`.
+This example isn't a good implementation, as the user wasn't presented with a real choice.

 ```console
 Consent ConsentDelegateImpl::GetUserConsent(const string& url) {